 Cost for 2016: $205 per person

-We offer a discounted rate for adults; 1 teacher at 1/2 price PLUS 1 adult for every 10 children also 1/2 price.
+Because the riding and vaulting classes are exclusively for the children, we offer a discounted rate for adults; 2 faculty/adult chaperones at 1/2 price PLUS 1 adult for every 10 students also 1/2 price.

 - Arrival – 11:30 am on Wednesday (bring sack lunches).